The Triumph of Christianity

 The Forensic Standard

-To navigate in a culture of subjective "truths," we believe it is important to apply what we call a Forensic Standard to our study of the Word.
-While we realize “forensic” is not a biblical or theological word and can be somewhat jarring to scholars, we ask your indulgence in this website.
-We believe it helps explain our purpose through a modern term neophyte Christians (like me) can understand.
+To navigate in a culture of subjective "truths," we believe it is important to apply what we call a “Forensic Standard” to our study of the Word.
+While we realize “forensic” is not a biblical or theological term and can be somewhat jarring to pastors and scholars, we ask your indulgence as we apply it here.
+We believe the word helps explain our “examination of the evidence” approach through a modern term (CSI / Crime Scene Investigation) that disciples will understand.

 Forensic [fə-rĕn-sĭk]: Relating to the application of scientific methods and techniques to the investigation of facts for a court of law.

 We do not treat the Book of Acts as merely ancient "religious literature" that has little application in our modern world.
-Instead, we treat it respectfully as a Forensic Record that should guide humanity today.
+Instead, we treat it respectfully as a “Forensic Record” that can guide humanity today.
 When Peter and Paul (and the many believers who followed over Christianity’s first 3 centuries) confronted the Roman world, they didn’t offer "spiritual feelings"; they presented Infallible Proofs - tekmērion (τεκμήριον).
-They appealed to physical locations, forensic facts (like the Empty Tomb), and eyewitness testimony.
-Our methodology follows this same rigor: we examine (sometimes we use another non-biblical term “audit”) the historical evidence from the 1st Century to build a logical, evidence-based explanation of truth for application in our 21st Century increasingly-secular society.

 The Investigative Methodology